Causes of Miscarriage

 - Advise people to avoid medications which have been linked to pregnancy or birth complications and miscarriage

-- Ergotamine and methysergide: Used to treat migraines, these medications are associated with an increased risk of premature birth and miscarriage.
+Used to treat migraine headaches, these medications are associated with an increased risk of premature birth and miscarriage.

-- Antithyroid medication: Those taking medications to regulate the activity of the thyroid may need to adjust their prescription in consultation with their doctor to ensure that their treatment routine is safe for pregnancy.
+People who are taking medications to regulate the activity of the thyroid may need to adjust their prescription in consultation with their doctor to ensure that their treatment routine is safe for pregnancy.
 In the first trimester, propylthiouracil is usually prescribed.
 In the second and third trimesters, the medication may be changed to methimazole or carbimazole to minimize the risk of toxicity.
-For more information, see this resource on thyroid conditions and pregnancy.

 The Centers for Disease Control and Prevention recommend always consulting a licensed healthcare provider before using any over-the-counter or prescription medication during pregnancy.
 Consult a medical professional about which products are safe for pregnancy, including prenatal vitamins and herbal supplements.
 Doctors can advise against the use of medications that are not suitable for pregnancy, reducing the risk of miscarriage.